 2nd Copenhagen School of Stochastic Programming

 Welcome to the 2nd Copenhagen School of Stochastic Programming.
-This is a PhD course that provides a rigorous and research-oriented introduction to selected topics on stochastic programming, a mathematical framework for decision-making in the presence of uncertainty.
+This is a PhD course that provides a practical and research-oriented introduction to selected topics on stochastic programming, a mathematical framework for decision-making in the presence of uncertainty.
+The goal is that of providing students the necessary concepts and hands-on experience to begin using these methodology in research and practice.
 This course is part of a broader initiative named "Nordic Courses on Stochastic Programming" (NCSP) coordinated with NTNU (Trondheim, Norway) and NHH (Bergen, Norway) which aims to provide periodic courses on the topic.
 The most recent courses were held at the University of Copenhagen in the Spring 2022, at NHH in the Fall 2022 and at NTNU in the Fall 2023.

 The course is primarily aimed at PhD students who require a solid introduction to decision-making under uncertainty.
 Nevertheless, it is open to anyone who would like to approach the subject, ranging from master's students to more experienced researchers and professionals.
 A participant can earn a certificate of 5 ECTS (see below for details).
 The course is open to students from all over the world.
 The registration fee includes participation at the course, material and coffee breaks.